werner/werner.github.io/_drafts/2018-10-01-move-semantics-vs-copy-semantics.markdown

    |
 {% endhighlight %}

-So, what happened?, the pointer address book1 was copied into book2, making book1 invalid, which means that now book2 owns the data.
+So, what happened?, the pointer address book1 was copied into book2, making book1 invalid, transfering the ownership to book2.
+Other languages like Ruby does a similar thing, however book1 and book2 remains valid (without the owning part), but if you think about it, it doesn't make any sense, because most of the time you want to copy the value, not being referenced by two variables, at least Rust has a sane way to deal with this.

- What can we do in this case?, depending on the situation, we can borrow the value like this: `let book2 = &book1;` or we can implement the Clone trait like this:
+Now returning to the Rust's example, what can we do in this case?, depending on the situation, we can borrow the value like this: `let book2 = &book1;` or we can implement the Clone trait like this:

 {% highlight rust %}
 #[derive(Clone)]